 Another stalwart of Christmas Day is Call the Midwife, which this year welcomes Miriam Margoyles as Sister Mildred, a nun who arrives at Nonnatus House with four Chinese orphan refugees.
 The BBC says “these unexpected visitors cause joy and chaos in equal measure”.

-The Great British Bake-Off Christmas Special – C4 Christmas Day
+The Great British Bake-Off Christmas Special – 8pm on Christmas Day - Channel 4

 What the Christmas season needs more of is doughy food, and Channel 4 is happy to oblige.
-The Great British Bake-Off is coming back again this year for another Christmas special.
+The Great British Bake-Off is coming back again this year for another Christmas special, followed by a New Year's special too, at 7:40pm.

 There will be plenty of kneading, proofing, and eagerly staring into ovens with a slightly panicked look in their eyes.
 Paul Hollywood and Prue Leith will judge proceedings, while Sandi Toksvig and Noel Fielding provide the icing on the cake.